Akkatecture/Documentation/content/docs/basic_concepts/events.md

     - dotnet
 ---

-In an event sourced system like Akkatecture, aggregate root data is stored in events, and those events are persisted to be replayed when the aggregate root is re-instantiated across system restarts (or re-deployments).
+In an event sourced system like Akkatecture, aggregates state can be described as a series of stored events, and those events are to be replayed in sequence when the aggregate root is re-instantiated across system restarts (or re-deployments).
 Aggregate events are also published via akka.net's [event stream](http://getakka.net/api/Akka.Event.EventStream.html).

 ```csharp
 public class PingEvent : AggregateEvent<PingAggregate, PingAggregateId>